-Group work and Presentation Two of three students will form a study group.
-Members in each group work together and support one another during the term.
-Near the end of the term, each group will give a presentation, about 10-15 minutes each.
+Two group presentations.
+The presentation is about 5-10 minutes followed by a question part.
 The topic can be anything related to the topics we cover in class, or something you are interested, with the instructor's approval.
-You can use various media to illustrate your presentation, e.g., YouTube video clips, individual blogs, excerpts from newspapers or magazines, etc. An A-presentation uses only Vietnamese language, simple and correct sentences, select images, videos, etc. to make sure everyone in class can understand; applies grammatical points and the vocabulary learned during the term as much as you can; no spelling mistakes, no major grammatical mistakes; every member in the group shares the responsibility in the final proof of the whole presentation; can understand and answer questions from the audience.
-A B-presentation needs to use English from time to time, has quite a lot of new vocabulary or grammatical structures that make it difficult to understand for non-heritage students, makes statements about something without checking for correctness, contains very few major grammatical mistakes; might not understand some questions.
-A Cand-below presentation regularly relies on English for explanations, translates the whole sentences, contains spelling mistakes, members in group did not work and help each other showing through discrepancy between members' parts (e.g., mistakes in spelling and grammatical construction, or vocabulary use).
-Don't often understand questions in Vietnamese and have to check in English before answering.
-Everyone is expected to attend and participate in all presentations.
+You can use various media to illustrate your presentation, e.g., YouTube video clips, individual blogs, excerpts from newspapers or magazines, etc.

+An A-presentation uses only Vietnamese language during the presentation; uses simple and correct sentences; "talking" instead of "reading" from scripts; selects images, videos, etc. to make sure everyone in class can understand; applies grammatical points and the vocabulary learned during the term as much as you can; no spelling mistakes, no major grammatical mistakes; members help each other in the final proof of the whole presentation; understand and answer questions.
+A Bpresentation needs to use English from time to time; still relies on notes; has a lot of new vocabulary or grammatical structures that make it difficult to understand for non-heritage students; makes statements about something without checking for correctness; contains very few major grammatical mistakes; might not understand some questions.
+A C-andbelow presentation relies heavily in English, translates the whole sentences to English; contains a lot of spelling mistakes; members in the group did not work and help each other (e.g., mistakes in spelling and grammatical constructions, vocabulary use).
+Don't often understand questions, and have to consult each other in English before answering.
+Everyone is expected to attend and participate in all presentations (asking questions, making comments, etc).
 Your absences during your classmates' presentations will affect the grade of your group presentation.
 All members of the group will receive the same grade.
 Students often love group work and presentations.
 Expect fun!